frictionlessdata/frictionless-py/docs/validating-data.md

 ### Validating Inquiry

-The Inquiry gives you an ability to create arbitrary validation jobs containing a set of individual validation taks.
+The Inquiry gives you an ability to create arbitrary validation jobs containing a set of individual validation tasks.
 Let's create an inquiry that includes an individual file validation and a resource validation:

 ```python
 from frictionless import Inquiry